caesiumCode/mandelbrot-set-gpu/README.md

     * Display the values of some relevant parameters
     * Draw the reference point
   * [x] Debug mode:
-    * Color according to the distance to the Mandelbrot Set
     * Highlight parts of the image that used a rendering optimisation
     * Draw the path used in order to find the reference point
 * **Rendering**